adobe-apiplatform/umapi-documentation/_includes/apiRef/orgIdDescription.md

 The unique identifier for an organization.
 This is of the form `A495E53@AdobeOrg` where the prefix before the `@` is a 24-digit hexadecimal number.
-You can find this value as part of the URL path for the organization in the Admin Console.
+You can find this value as part of the URL path for the organization in the Admin Console or in the [adobe.io console](https://console.adobe.io/) for your User Management integration.